dilner1/Garden-Gnome-Blog/TESTING.md

 Aim: Users should be able to navigate around the site easily, there should be no broken links or errors.

 Test: Asked users to set up an account, try to change their information via the profile page.
-Variety of age groups were used.
+A variety of age groups were used.

-Outcome: All users seemed to use the site easily, all links worked fine for myself also
+Outcome: All users seemed to use the site easily, all links worked fine for myself also.

 --------